Emotion A Key Factor In Marketing

 On more than one occasion I've blogged about the importance of recognizing emotion as a key factor in marketing.
 We live in a world that's absolutely inundated with advertising and marketing messages.
 And it's also a world full of options.

 Tanget!
 Keen to alter the overall look with my old site.
-Ideas about the sharp look at http://macgregormedia.ca?
-Certainly a terrific Canada based commercial photographer online if ever wanted in the Quebec location.
+Ideas about the sharp look at http://therunningoutlet.co.uk?
+Certainly a stellar UK based online shoe shop if ever wanted in the OTH location.
 Leave your vote.
 Cheers!

 Take your supper meal for example.
 A lot has changed over the years.
 In the 40s, a plate of spaghetti as a meal for a Canadian family was not common.
 Spaghetti was a foreign food.
 Now, boxes of pasta in the pantry cupboard are a staple.